How Sex Workers In Canada Are Protecting Themselves — Because No One Else Will

 Advertisement

-Left to advocate for themselves because no one else will, organisations for sex workers across British Columbia have typically relied on more localised methods of reporting bad dates.
-In Victoria, PEERS, a grassroots organisation for sex workers, relies on clients recounting incidents to staff, who then input reports and share the information with other sex workers in the area.
+Left to advocate for themselves because no one else will, organizations for sex workers across B.C. have typically relied on more localized methods of reporting bad dates.
+In Victoria, PEERS, a grassroots organization for sex workers, relies on clients recounting incidents to staff, who then input reports and share the information with other sex workers in the area.
 At SWAN Vancouver, a nonprofit that supports migrant and immigrant sex workers, executive director Alison Clancey says warnings are passed along via text.
 But, these methods have their limitations.
-“If a predator is travelling or working in different locations, and he's carrying out violence against sex workers in multiple locations, these localised systems that exist currently might not pick up on that,” says Clancey.
+“If a predator is travelling or working in different locations, and he's carrying out violence against sex workers in multiple locations, these localized systems that exist currently might not pick up on that,” says Clancey.

 Advertisement

 Which is why the launch of the database is so crucial.
-No date has been set for it to go live — the organisations are working on hiring a team to conduct a review of existing bad date reporting tools both across Canada and around the world in order to figure out what will work best in British Columbia.
+No date has been set for it to go live — the organizations are working on hiring a team to conduct a review of existing bad date reporting tools both across Canada and around the world in order to figure out what will work best in B.C.
 They’ll also consult with the sex-work community to ensure that any system will cater to their needs.

 While there’s been talk of a phone-based app, Beyene says the actual format of the system is still up in the air.
 “Among the most-vulnerable and most at-risk are people who maybe don't have access to phones or the internet or Wi-Fi,” she says.
 “There has to be a way for that group to be covered.”
 As for whether or not we may see this system cross-country one day?
 Beyene is optimistic.
 “Who knows — we’ll see what conversations this sparks."